nodeGame/NDDB/README.md

     });
 ```

-Import a collection of items
+Import a collection of items:

 ```javascript